Canonical link element: Self-hyperlink

 Some sites such as Stack Overflow have on-page hyperlinks which link to a clean URL of themselves.
 Usability benefits are facilitating copying the hyperlink target URL or title if the browser or a browser extension offers a "Copy link text" context menu option for hyperlinks, the ability for the original URL to be retrieved from a saved page if not stored by the browser into a comment inside the file, as well as the ability to duplicate the opened page into a new tab right next to the currently opened one if the browser lacks such a feature.

+When the same or very similar content is accessible from multiple URLs, search engines like Google can get confused.
+For example, the following URLs might all show the exact same page: